Top 40 Ways to Improve Your Homebrew

 So without further ado, here are the top 40, yes 40, ways to help any homebrewer improve upon their craft.
 And for those of you just getting started, consider this article a giant life hack into the wonderful world of homebrewing.
 [A little disclaimer: By no means is this list the end-all be-all of tips to becoming a brew god, nor is tip # 15 necessarily better than tip # 20, so please don’t get irked that ‘Always use Glass Carboys instead of Plastic Ale Pails’ or ‘Kegging is Better than Bottling’ didn’t make the list.]
 Alright, so without further-further ado…

 1. Sanitation.
 Sanitation is first on the list for the same reason it’s stressed up front by almost every ‘how to homebrew’ book you’ve ever read; it’s so fundamental to good, consistent, beer that it should really just fall under the assumed/self-evident/axiom category of homebrewing.
 Some might not appreciate how vital sanitation is when it comes to brewing until they brew their first ‘sweaty gym sock’ ale and have to watch all their hard work, time, and money literally go down the drain.
+There are a few sanitizers homebrewers prefer, perhaps the most popular being Star San of its versatility.
 The most CRITICAL potential infection times are (1) Any time after you’ve cooled your wort to below 140 °F and before you’ve pitched your yeast, and (2) Any time you are making a yeast starter or re-culturing yeast.
 Aside from being super vigilant during these two danger zones, carefully cleaning and sanitizing your brewing equipment BEFORE and AFTER every use is the corner stone of any brewer worth his weight in malt.
 I can tell you that the worst homebrews I’ve ever had came from brewers who didn’t practice proper sanitation procedures; you really just have to wonder if they can’t even get sanitation down, what else are they missing…

 2. Fermentation Temperature Control.
 Some days I seriously consider putting temperature control above sanitation- it’s that important.
 In fact, I’m familiar with at least one very well-known homebrewer who made only one single change to his recipe, a six degree change in fermentation temperature, which turned his ordinary homebrew into award winning beer.
 Fermentation is where our yeastie friends go to work to transform our sweet malt juice into beer.
 And being that yeast are highly reactive to temperature especially during active fermentation, temperature control not only helps to avoid many of the common off-flavors you might find in a so-so beer, it can also help you fine tune and showcase the exact flavor/aroma profiles you want in your finished product.
 As a general rule of thumb, try not to ferment ales warmer than 68°F, otherwise you run the risk of your beer developing unwanted esters such as banana, banana cream pie, topical fruit, gumball, and potentially fusel alcohols which can impart notes of rubbing alcohol or ammonia into your beer.
 Remember that during the first three days of active fermentation, the beer inside your fermentor can be as much as 10°F warmer than the ambient temperature outside of your fermentor which means that if you’re fermenting in your house at 68°F, the temperature inside your fermentor could be fermenting in the upper 70s (bad idea).
 Homebrewers use several different methods to try and control their fermentation temperatures.
 Many find a place in their house that maintains a relatively steady temperature, like a bathroom or in the cellar, and leave their beer there to ferment.
 This approach is better than nothing, but not by much.
 Others employ the ghetto bucket method, but for my money, hooking up a temperature controller to a spare refrigerator and using it as a dedicated fermentation chamber is the best way to go.